Norton Healthcare Financial Assistance: Free Care to 350% FPL (2026 Guide)

 • Asset limit: Must be under 200% of Disproportionate Share Hospital (DSH) guidelines.

-• Medicaid screening: You must first be screened for Medicaid, CHIP, or subsidized coverage before your FA application is processed.
+• Medicaid screening: You must first be screened for Medicaid, CHIP, or subsidized coverage before your financial assistance application is processed.

 • Citizenship: Asked on the application but not a strict barrier to receiving assistance.